mmm/mmm.github.com/cloud/_posts/2012-06-04-juju-at-scale.md

 serializing stuff into zookeeper nodes using yaml.
 It looks like python's yaml implementation is python, and not just wrapping libyaml.
-We tested a smaller run replacing the internal yaml serialization with json.. (using libjson) Wham!  two orders of magnitude faster.
+We tested a smaller run replacing the internal yaml serialization with json..
+Wham!  two orders of magnitude faster.
 No particular surprise.